 These are mediator programs on which software programs rely to translate high-level language code to simpler machine-level code.
 Besides simplifying the code, the translators also do the following :

 - Enlist source code as well as program details

 - Rectify system errors during the runtime

-- Examples of Programming Language Translators are Interpreter, Compiler and Assemblers.
+Examples of Programming Language Translators are interpreters, compilers, and assemblers.